loanttty/dictionary-project/README.md

-# Dictionary Project
+# Dictionary React Project

 This is a dictionary application with these functionalities below:

-1.
+1. Search for the meaning, synonyms and relevant images of word typed in
-2. Search Page
+2. Search for the meaning of synonyms when they get clicked upon

 ## TL;DR

 To get started right away:

-* install all project dependencies with `npm install`
+- install all project dependencies with `npm install`
-* start the development server with `npm start`
+- start the development server with `npm start`

 ## What You're Getting

 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.